clankjak/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_course_certificates_OpenedxOnly.rst

    title on your course certificates if, for example, the official course name is too long to fit well on the certificate.

+#.
+Add a signatory for each person associated with the course or organization
+   whose name and title you want to appear on the certificate, up to a maximum of four signatories.
+You must specify at least one signatory.

 .. only:: Partners

-   4. For verified certificates, you must specify one to four people whose names and titles you want to appear on the certificate.
-Upload an image file showing the signature of each person.
+   5. For verified certificates, you must upload an image file showing the signature of each signatory.

 .. only:: Open_edX

-   4. Optionally, upload an image file showing the signature of each person whose name and title you want to appear on the certificate.
+   5. Optionally, upload an image file showing the signature of each signatory.

-5. When you have finished creating your certificate, select **Create**.
+6. When you have finished creating your certificate, select **Create**.

    You can :ref:`preview the certificate<Preview a Certificate>` to see how it will appear to a learner taking the course in the selected mode.